 The list of people waiting for organs is growing all the time in India.
 For instance, over 1.5 Lakh people need a kidney but only about 3,000 of them receive one.
 Unfortunately, vast majority of persons on waiting lists die without getting a donated organ.

 Practically everyone can donate organs, except for those suffering from cancer, HIV, infection and the intravenous drug users.
-Those who register for organ donation will be issued a ‘Donor Card’, but despite that family's consent is needed after death.
+Those who pledge for organ donation will be issued a ‘Donor Card’.
+Even though family's consent is needed after death, giving a pledge makes the person's intent known to family members.
 Hence it is necessary that the organ donor keeps his or her family in loop so that there is no objection from family after death.
 Alternately, even if there is no 'Donor Card' the family on their own can decide to donate organs.

 To know more about organ donations, please get in touch with an organisation listed under 'Whom Can You Contact?' section below.

 Bone Marrow, Kidney (one), portion of Liver, portion of Lung and portion of Pancreas can be donated by a living person.
 Living person can donate only to a family member or to a person emotionally connected to the organ donor such as a relative, friend, neighbour etc.

 This is possible only if death occurs in hospital.
 Kidneys (two), heart, liver, lungs, pancreas and small intestine are the main organs that can be donated after brain death.
 Brain death occurs when brain stem is irrepairably damaged due to trauma from accidents, falls, crush injuries; thrombotic or hemorrhagic stroke etc. There is no consciousness or breathing.
 By constant supply of blood and oxygen, the heart can be made to function for a maximum of 36 to 72 hours during which time organ harvesting has to take place.